 - William Littleberry Bradley (c1836 – ?)
 He apparently returned to Tennessee long enough to meet and marry Josephine Hudgins in Cheatham County on 8 July 1858 (by license issued 5 July 1858.)14 He and Josephine were enumerated back in Franklin County in 1860 with two children named Virginia and Richard L. The 1860 slave schedule for Franklin County listed William L. Bradley with 21 slaves, evidently all of those inherited by him and his deceased sister from the Joseph Bradley estate.
 I did not locate him in 1870 or thereafter.

 Her children by her third husband:

 - Richard Cheatham Beaumont (2 September 1842 – 3 August 1877) He was in Nancy’s household in 1850, 1860, and 1870.
 He married Kate Halsey but died in 1877.
 His gravestone lists his CSA service in the 35th Alabama Infantry.
 He is also buried in the Oakwood Cemetery.

-- Clarence Washington Beaumont (April 1844 – aft1910) He remained in Tuscumbia, appearing in censuses in 1900 and 1910.
-He married a woman named Alice before 1880 but was widowed and childless in later censuses.
+- Clarence Washington Beaumont (April 1844 – aft1910) He also served in the CSA and remained in Tuscumbia, appearing in censuses in 1900 and 1910.
+He married Alice A. Kahl in 1875 but was widowed and childless by 1900.

 - There is one estate record book for the period 1832-1835 that is missing a portion of its index, but I read it page by page and saw no inventories, sales , widow’s provisions, or land divisions for any one named Bishop. [↩]